HOW TO MAKE PIE CRUST IN A FOOD PROCESSOR

 - Melted butter

 Place dry ingredients such as graham crackers, cookies, sugar or spices depending on your recipe into your food processor bowl.

 Pulse until your ingredients are a consistent size of fine crumbs.

 Pour mixture into a bowl and drizzle with melted butter or other liquid according to your recipe.
 Mix until evenly coated.

 Press the mixture into a pan or dish and bake or chill, per your recipe.

 TRY THESE PIE CRUST RECIPES FOR FOOD PROCESSORS

-If you’re looking for some pie inspiration, check out yummly.com for some of the best food processor for pie crust recipes.
+If you’re looking for some pie inspiration, check out yummly.com for some of the best pie crust recipes that use a food processor.
 Try this decadent Peanut Butter Chocolate Mousse Pie with a chocolate wafer cookie crust.
 Or get your fruit fix with this Pear and Hazelnut Salted Caramel Pie featuring a graham cracker crust.
 Add a unique twist to classic apple pie with this Cinnamon Apple Crostata or put pies on the dinner menu with this hearty Beef and Vegetable Pie.
 Try your hand at buttery, crumbly tart pie crust with a food processor pie crust recipe like a rich Fig Tart or this savory Caramelized Onion and Goat Cheese Tart.